Can Your Retirement Budget Handle a Mortgage?

 Reverse mortgages can be very helpful for retirees who want to remain in their home until they die.
 However, it is not a good idea to get a reverse mortgage too early in your retirement, especially if you hope to retain some equity in your home so you can leave to your children, or if you hope to use your equity to cover the cost of a nursing home or memory care facility at the end of your life.
 Before getting a reverse mortgage, you need to weigh the pros and cons very carefully.

 You do not need to pay back a reverse mortgage as long as you remain in your home.
 However, the debt and interest continue to accrue and, eventually, you may no longer have any equity left in your home.
 When you die or move into a nursing home, the mortgage company can sell your house and pay themselves back the amount of the loan, plus the interest and selling costs.
 You or your heirs will only receive whatever is left.
 If you have had the loan a long time, there may be nothing left.
 That is why it is best to wait as long as possible before you turn to a reverse mortgage.

 Whether or not you decide to retire with a mortgage depends on your personal financial situation.
 However, it is important for you to weigh your decision carefully.

-If you are looking for additional information about retirement planning, common medical problems, Social Security, Medicare and more, use the tabs or pull-down menu at the top of this page to find links to hundreds of additional articles.
+If you are interested in learning more about retirement planning, where to retire, common medical problems, Social Security, Medicare and more, use the tabs or pull-down menu at the top of the page to find links to hundreds of additional articles.

-If you want an overview of retirement planning tips, watch for my book Retirement Awareness: 10 Steps to a Comfortable Retirement, which will be available from Griffin Publishing in the fall of 2017.
+Watch for my book, Retirement Awareness: 10 Steps to a Comfortable Retirement, which will be published by Griffin Publishing in early 2018.

 You are reading from the blog: http://www.baby-boomer-retirement.com